shinykitten/conway/README.md

 # conway
-conway's game of life, using rust and piston
+Conway's Game of Life, using Rust and Piston.